Jack Kemp: Vice presidential nomination (1996)

 Kemp had a reputation as the highest-profile progressive Republican.
 When Dole declined an invitation to speak to the National Association for the Advancement of Colored People, he suggested Kemp as a substitute even before Kemp had become the vice presidential nominee.
 On August 5, 1996, Dole announced a 15% across-the-board tax cut in response to both the Forbes campaign and Kemp's tax reform commission.
 Several of Dole's other campaign ideas came from Kemp and Bill Bennett's Empower America, which had Jeane Kirkpatrick, Weber, Forbes and Alexander as principals.
 For example, Dole borrowed Kirkpatrick's tough foreign policy, Bennett's "right conduct" and even Alexander's school choice interest.

 Bennett declined the offer to be Dole's running mate but suggested Kemp, a man described as Dole's antagonist.
 On August 16, 1996, the Republican Party chose Kemp as its vice presidential nominee, running alongside former Senator Dole.
 Kemp was seen as a means to attract conservative and libertarian-minded voters like those of tough nomination-challengers Forbes and Pat Buchanan.
 Kemp was chosen over Connie Mack, John McCain, and Carroll Campbell, and it is assumed that this was partly because Kemp had several former staffers in influential positions as Dole's senior advisors.
 Dole had had a long history of representing the budget-balancing faction of the Party, while Kemp had had a long history of representing the tax-cutting advocates, and Kemp's tax-cutting fiscal track record was seen as the perfect fit for the ticket.
-When Kemp became Dole's running mate in 1996, they appeared on the cover of the August 19, 1996 issue of Time magazine, but the pair barely edged out a story on the reported discovery of extraterrestrial life on Mars, which was so close to being the cover story that Time inset it on the cover and wrote about how difficult the decision was.
+When Kemp became Dole's running mate in 1996, they appeared on the cover of the August 19, 1996, issue of Time magazine, but the pair barely edged out a story on the reported discovery of extraterrestrial life on Mars; Time inset the latter on the cover and wrote about how difficult the decision was.